SecretiveRabbit/DevOps_online_Kharkiv_2020Q42021Q1/m2/task_2.1/readme.md

 ***

 PART 3.
 WORK WITH VAGRANT

-1.Download the required version of Vagrant.
+1-8.
+Download the required version of Vagrant.
+Run the powershell.
-2.Run the powershell.
-Create a folder "student name" (in English).
-In this example, create a folder vagrant_test.
-Next, go to the folder.
-3-8.
 Create your own Vagrant box.

 ***